Disclaimer

 It can depend on how the auction is carried out.
 In open bidding auctions, where participants openly announce their bids, auction fees normally have to be paid by the buyer.
 A buyer premium is also usually added[8].

-In sealed bidding auctions, where bids are made in private, the costs – particularly for commission fees – often fall to the seller instead.
-However, some auction houses will have different fee structures, so it is always important that you check ahead of time.
+In sealed bidding auctions, where bids are made in private, the costs – particularly for commission fees – often fall to the seller instead[9].
+However, some auction houses will have different fee structures, so it is always important to check ahead of time.

-Whether you buy or sell at auction, it is important to be aware of how much the fees will be.
+Regardless of who pays auction fees, the buyer or seller, all participants will need to be on top of how much the costs will be.
 For sellers, entry or marketing fees cover the expense of advertising the property and to attract more potential buyers.

 The exact cost is dependent on the property value, the nature of the property, and whether specialist marketing activities were required.
 Generally, however, these fees will range from around 2% to 5% of the property’s value[11].